thewh1teagle/whisper-heb-ipa/README.md

 # whisper-heb-ipa

-Hebrew speech recognition using a fine-tuned Whisper Hebrew IPA model.
+Transcribe Hebrew speech into IPA using a fine-tuned Whisper model.

 ## Data preparation